ShardulKiranDeo/CS-204-Project/ReadMe.txt

 # Including the ".text" segment is mandatory.
 # Use space as a delimiter to separate operands; do not use commas.
 # Comments are allowed and should start with a hashtag #.
+# We are presuming registers from x0 - x31, no other namings like sp, ra are allowed.

 *********************************************************************************************************************
 ~ Supported Instructions